tiian/tiian.github.io/flom/FLoM_by_examples/Use_Case_18.md

 * basic sequences
 * transactional sequences

-**Basiyyyyyyyyyyy** are useful to generate unique increasing numbers: every locker obtains a different value from the lock manager.
+**Basic sequences** are useful to generate unique increasing numbers: every locker obtains a different value from the lock manager.
 **Transactional sequences** are useful to generate unique increasing numbers even if some locker fails to process its value.

 Moreover, FLoM sequence resources are multiple: more than 1 locker can obtain the lock at the same time.